Apollo Guidance Computer: Memory

 Block I AGC memory was organized into 1 kiloword banks.
 The lowest bank (bank 0) was erasable memory (RAM).
 All banks above bank 0 were fixed memory (ROM).
 Each AGC instruction had a 12-bit address field.
 The lower bits (1–10) addressed the memory inside each bank.
 Bits 11 and 12 selected the bank: 00 selected the erasable memory bank; 01 selected the lowest bank (bank 1) of fixed memory; 10 selected the next one (bank 2); and 11 selected the Bank register that could be used to select any bank above 2.
 Banks 1 and 2 were called fixed-fixed memory, because they were always available, regardless of the contents of the Bank register.
 Banks 3 and above were called fixed-switchable because the selected bank was determined by the bank register.

 The Block I AGC initially had 12 kilowords of fixed memory, but this was later increased to 24 kilowords.
 Block II had 36 kilowords of fixed memory and 2 kilowords of erasable memory.

 The AGC transferred data to and from memory through the G register in a process called the memory cycle.
 The memory cycle took 12 timing pulses (11.72 μs).
 The cycle began at timing pulse 1 (TP1) when the AGC loaded the memory address to be fetched into the S register.
 The memory hardware retrieved the data word from memory at the address specified by the S register.
 Words from erasable memory were deposited into the G register by timing pulse 6 (TP6); words from fixed memory were available by timing pulse 7.
 The retrieved memory word was then available in the G register for AGC access during timing pulses 7 through 10.
 After timing pulse 10, the data in the G register was written back to memory.

 The AGC memory cycle occurred continuously during AGC operation.
 Instructions needing memory data had to access it during timing pulses 7–10.
 If the AGC changed the memory word in the G register, the changed word was written back to memory after timing pulse 10.
 In this way, data words cycled continuously from memory to the G register and then back again to memory.

 The lower 15 bits of each memory word held AGC instructions or data, with each word being protected by a 16th odd parity bit.
 This bit was set to 1 or 0 by a parity generator circuit so a count of the 1s in each memory word would always produce an odd number.
 A parity checking circuit tested the parity bit during each memory cycle; if the bit didn't match the expected value, the memory word was assumed to be corrupted and a parity alarm panel light was illuminated.

 Interrupts and involuntary counters

-The AGC had five vectored interrupts:
+The AGC had vectored interrupts, including the following: